Haliwood-Studios/.github/profile/README.md

 ### Price Charts using Kotlin

-I wanted to know how hard it is to write a live view of a price chart that updates in real time.
+I wanted to see how hard it is to build a live price chart that updates in real time.
-I used Kotlin Multiplatform to write a desktop application that does just that.
-It uses API access to Binance and can display the price chart of any cryptocurrency.
+Used Kotlin Multiplatform to make a desktop app that does exactly that: it connects to the Binance API and can display price charts for any cryptocurrency.
-While most applications that do that rely on Electron, I wanted to try how performant you can make a desktop application with Kotlin Multiplatform.
+While most apps like this rely on Electron, I wanted to see how performant you can make a desktop app with Kotlin Multiplatform.

 [![Price Chart](assets/charting_small.png)](assets/charting.png)